I/O File Details and Format¶

 Input: my_project.imc¶

-The general structure of the my_project.imc file consists of keywords with
+The my_project.imc file consists of keywords with

 interspersed data as outlined below, line numbers have been added to facilitate